 Flax seeds are the richest plant source of Omega-3s, followed by chia seeds and walnuts.

-The problem is that flax seed oil is one of the most unstable edible oils.
+The first problem is that flax seed oil is one of the most unstable edible oils.
 Most polyunsaturated food oils are unstable and should be used with caution, as I explain in Grow Youthful.
-But flax seed oil can turn from super food to toxic with just half an hour of exposure to hot bright sunlight, or with hours or days of exposure to air, light or heat.
+But flax seed oil can turn from therapeutic food to toxic with just half an hour of exposure to hot bright sunlight, or with hours or days of exposure to air, light or heat.
 Of course, you should never heat it in the kitchen.

 Plant Omega-3s come in the form of ALA (alpha-linoleic acid).
 ALA is not much use on its own, and must be inefficiently converted to EPA (eicosapentaenoic acid) and DHA (docosahexaenoic acid).
 EPA and DHA is the form that Omega-3s come from animals.

 In summary, it is difficult to obtain fresh, undamaged flax seed oil.
 It is so delicate and unstable that it is usually damaged in the supply chain, even when it comes in an opaque bottle topped with an inert gas, and kept in the refrigerator.
 In any case, plant-based Omega-3s must be converted to EPA and DHA, a process that is not efficient, and is further inhibited by the Omega-6 fats that are present in nuts and seeds.
-I feel it is better to eat fresh nuts and seeds to get plant-based Omega-3s, and get your EPA and DHA from free-range, grass-fed, natural-diet meat, eggs and dairy.
+It is better to eat fresh nuts and seeds to get plant-based Omega-3s, and get your EPA and DHA from free-range, grass-fed, natural-diet meat, eggs and butter.